Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 - Improved error handling throughout the application

 <!-- TODO! -->
-Stlying
+Styling
-* Change icon (in top left of page) to frontend\public\placeholder-logo.png
+* Change Printer3d icon (in top left of page) to frontend\public\logo.png with same size, formatting and styling
-* Color in cart is the hex code not the name.

-Functionality
-*Fix the error model not loading for STL
-* Properly connect backend and front end
+Catalog page:
+* Showing products that arent available

+Upload page:
+* Allow .3mf files to be uploaded and quoted

+Customize page:
+* Should grey out unavailable material selection options
+* Customize page showing colors not available and not updating when colors are added

+Quote Page:
-   In quote page, ensure the modifiers update the unit price
+* In quote page, ensure the modifiers update the unit price
    * If the quantity is adjusted so that the cost estimation exceeds the base price, ignore the base price.
 Basically creating a minimum order cost.

+Cart Page:
+* Most Color's in cart is the hex code not the name.
+* Should havbe a small preview image of the model / the product photo

+Checkout page:
+* Should hide navbar
+* The navBar will reappear on thank you page
+* Fix the checkout page to actually email me

+Functionality
+* Allow larger files
+* Ensure models orders are stored and accessible through admin ui.

+Admin panel:
 * In admin panel, update the modifiers impacts
-* Fix the checkout page to actually email me
 * Listings arent updating when adjusted in the admin panel, the colors arent accurate.
 * Categories arent updated either, no ability to update the image through UI as well.,
-* Allow .3mf files to be uploaded and quoted
-* Customize page showing colors not available and not updating when colors are added
 * Special filaments have no way to edit in the admin page and unable to adjust its properties.

-* Ask perplexity

 ## Troubleshooting